eskgalio/eskgalio/README.md

 # 👋 Hi, I'm Jyotirmoy!

-A passionate student developer, always exploring new tech and building things I love.
-I enjoy working across the stack, from backend to AI, and love collaborating on open-source projects.
+A recent graduate and passionate developer, excited to start my professional journey in tech.
+I love exploring new technologies, building impactful projects, and collaborating on open-source.
+Soon, I'll be joining a company to further grow my skills and contribute to real-world solutions.

 - 🚀 Currently learning: Advanced Machine Learning, AI, and scalable backend systems
 - 💡 Interests: Full-stack development, AI/ML, open-source, and creative coding